hadihssn/Codsoft-Task1-Landing-Page/README.md

 # Landing-Page
 This repo is part of my internship at Codsoft.

-Task 1 - Landing Page.
+Task 1 - Landing Page <br>
 This basic landing page has been made using HTML and CSS with a little touch of Bootstrap (utilizing its classes to make things easier).

-Template I followed (not completely): https://99designs.com/profiles/malzdesign/designs/1370389 🍃 Resources I used (including Youtube videos and web docs):
+Template I followed (not completely): https://99designs.com/profiles/malzdesign/designs/1370389 <br>
+🍃 Resources I used (including Youtube videos and web docs):
 1. CSS box shadow: https://www.w3schools.com/css/css3_shadows_box.asp
 2. Fancy border radius: https://9elements.github.io/fancy-border-radius/#50.50.50.50--466.466